-Connect with Agriculture, Build Parks, and Enhance Grant Creek Eco-Health

-CONNECT WITH AGRICULTURE, BUILD PARKS, AND ENHANCE GRANT CREEK ECO-HEALTH

-With new development, an emphasis will be placed on preserving the heritage of the Mullan Area in two parts: Grant Creek and agriculture.
+Connect with Agriculture, Build Parks, and Enhance Grant Creek Eco-Health BIG IDEA 2: CONNECT WITH AGRICULTURE, BUILD PARKS, AND ENHANCE GRANT CREEK ECO-HEALTH With new development, an emphasis will be placed on preserving the heritage of the Mullan Area in two parts: Grant Creek and agriculture.
 There will be an effort to restore Grant Creek back to a natural state with a flood plain that is wide, not deep, and meanders as it historically did.
 There will be a trail so that residents have access to nature, but also a riparian buffer to protect the native flora and fauna of Grant Creek.
 There will be other trails, along the Flynn Lowney Ditch for instance, and parks in each neighborhood to make sure every resident has access to nature and recreation.
 The plan will also focus on access to local food production and education with support for various types of peri-urban and community agriculture.
+Larger areas of open space should be located within the Airport Influence Area of the adjacent Missoula International Airport runway to limit the amount of development in the flight path.